Choosing a project

 - All QIPs must be presented in poster form at the end of the year and submitted for judging (details regarding this process will be sent out closer to the time along with advice on how to design a poster in powerpoint)

-- There will be significant prizes at the end of the year for the best projects and these will be presented by the Director of Medical Education, Professor Peter Sullivan at a special award ceremony where all the posters will be displayed and presentations of the best projects will be made.
+- There will be significant prizes at the end of the year for the best projects and these will be presented by the Director of Medical Education, Professor Claire Pulford at a special award ceremony where all the posters will be displayed and presentations of the best projects will be made.

 What topics should the QIPs focus on?